WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

 subtitle: Getting started
 ---

-With GitHub Actions, you can automate the complete process of building, uploading and publishing Meadow MPAK files to Meadow.Cloud using [`meadow-cloud-package-upload`](https://github.com/WildernessLabs/meadow-cloud-package-upload) and [`meadow-cloud-package-publish`](https://github.com/WildernessLabs/meadow-cloud-package-publish) actions.
+With GitHub Actions, you can automate the complete process of building, uploading and publishing Meadow MPAK files to Meadow.Cloud using [`Meadow.Cloud Package Upload`](https://github.com/marketplace/actions/meadow-cloud-package-upload) and [`Meadow.Cloud Package Publish`](https://github.com/marketplace/actions/meadow-cloud-package-publish) GitHub Actions.
 It provides an integrated solution for managing the deployment pipeline of Meadow-based applications.

 ## Ensure your Meadow device receives OTA Updates